Personal Branding Photography: Hire a Photographer to Dominate Social Media

 You need a variety of branding poses for your blog and social media.
 The best way is to go back to your Pinterest board or another influencer you love and gather some pose ideas.
 Now, practice them!
 Get dressed in your photoshoot outfits and stand in front of a mirror.
 Experiment with different poses, finding your favorite angles.
 It’s true that everyone has a ‘good side’!

-A good professional personal branding or influencer photographer will have plenty of pose ideas, but practicing the poses will make the photoshoot go a lot smoother.
-The smoother your photoshoot goes, the better your images will turn out and you’ll get MORE great images since you were so well prepared.
+A good professional personal branding photographer will have plenty of pose ideas, but practicing the poses will make the photoshoot go a lot smoother.
+The smoother your personal branding photoshoot goes, the better your images will turn out and you’ll get MORE great images since you were so well prepared.

 Shop for or find items around your home that you can use in your photos.
-A laptop is a popular prop for personal branding photos, so is a cup of coffee.
+A laptop and a cup of coffee is a classic and popular prop for personal branding photography ideas.
 There are tons of ideas out there – leaves, flowers, sunglasses, a leather jacket, books, a notebook and pen, an umbrella, art supplies, balloons, a camera, a funky chair or stool, or even your cat or dog!

-How to find a Branding Photographer to Collaborate With
+How to find a Personal Branding Photographer to Collaborate With

 Now you are equipped to rock your photoshoot and get amazing photos to share across the web and social media.
 You’ve gathered your vision, made a list of must-have shots, planned your outfits, practiced your poses, and found your props – the last step, find a photographer!